Daniil Simkin

-Daniil Dmitrievich Simkin (Даниил Дмитриевич Симкин; born 12 October 1987) is a ballet dancer and entrepreneur.
+Daniil Dmitrievich Simkin (Даниил Дмитриевич Симкин; born 12 October 1987) is a Russian-born ballet dancer and entrepreneur.
 He was formerly a principal dancer with the American Ballet Theatre and the Berlin State Ballet.
 Based in New York, he founded Studio Simkin, a production company focused on digital and interdisciplinary ballet projects.

 Simkin has cited Mikhail Baryshnikov, Rudolf Nureyev, and his father, Dmitrij Simkin, as early influences.

 Early life and training

 Simkin was born in Novosibirsk, Russia, and grew up in Wiesbaden, Germany, as a German citizen.
 His parents, former ballet dancers Dmitrij Simkin and Olga Aleksandrova, met while performing at the Bolshoi Theatre in Moscow.
 His half-brother, Anton Alexandrov (born 1977), danced with the Hamburg Ballet and is now a ballet teacher.

 Simkin studied ballet privately with his mother, and was her first student.
 He received a conventional academic education in Wiesbaden and completed Abitur, the German qualification to attend university, alongside his ballet studies.
 As a student, he performed corps and soloist roles with Ballet Wiesbaden from 1993 to 2006.